ScheerleJo/ThumbGen/README.md

 ## ToDo

 - [ ] Look for possibility to fetch calendar data from the website directly instead of having to download the calendar
-- [ ] Create Tabs for Thumbnail and Video-Text-Content like  title and Video-description.
+- [ ] Create Logic for Title and Video-Description.

 ## Developer